-In 2011, the State of California's Air Resources Board (ARB) adopted an urban forest carbon protocol.12 Despite the efforts of that drafting group, the protocol was acknowledged to contain some flaws and also to be too costly and burdensome to be implemented.
+In 2011, the State of California's Air Resources Board adopted an urban forest carbon protocol.
+Despite the efforts of that drafting group, the protocol was acknowledged to contain some flaws and also to be too costly and burdensome to be implemented on the ground.
 It has had no applicants.

 In 2013, the State of California awarded a grant to the Climate Action Reserve to develop a more streamlined and feasible urban forest protocol.
-The Reserve did adopt a planting protocol and a canopy-related management protocol.13 But those protocols also were complicated and too burdensome to be implemented, a concern expressed
+The Reserve did adopt a planting protocol and a canopy-related management protocol.
+But the Reserve had certain inflexible institutional requirements, such as a 100-year project duration requirement that rendered those protocols also not feasible, as feared and expressed by some members of that work group.
+Those CAR protocols have had no applicants.
+And the State of California ARB did not even begin a review process for that protocol for adoption.